Could a hidden gut infection like SIBO be slowly draining your energy?

 - One of the main symptoms of vitamin B12 deficiencies is fatigue.

 - SIBO often exists for a number of years undiagnosed.

 - This creates a degree of inflammation within your body.
 In response to inflammation, your body releases cortisol.
-Cortisol is used to help decrease inflammation.
+Cortisol helps decrease inflammation.

 - If the inflammation continues unchecked for a number of years, the chronic cortisol secretion can result in hypocortisolism.
 And the number one symptom of low cortisol is fatigue!

 But before you go thinking SIBO to be the root cause of your fatigue, know that SIBO is more likely to be a symptom than a cause.
 I touch on this topic in great detail below!